php-fig/fig-standards/proposed/phpdoc-tags.md

 @param tags are omitted due to all useful info already being visible in the code signature itself.
 The description is OPTIONAL yet RECOMMENDED.

-The @param tag MAY have a multi-line description and does not need explicit delimiting.

 It is RECOMMENDED when documenting to use this tag with every function and method.